- An email message was not delivered to or from Zendesk.

 Problems with sending email to a specific domain or user

-If your emails are not delivered to a specific domain, it is likely that they are being blocked as spam.
-Depending on how the recipient server is configured, you may or may not receive a bounce-back notification in your suspended queue.
-The reason for this is that if a server suspects that you are trying to get unauthorized communications to somebody within their organization, they will suspend, reject, or route your email to a spam folder without notification.
-Notifications of these unauthorized notifications may only encourage you to try a different way.
+If your emails are not delivered to only one specific domain, such as a company email address, it is possible that they are blocked as spam.
+Based on how the recipient server is configured, you may or may not receive a bounce-back notification in your suspended tickets.

 Setting up an SPF or DKIM record

-For Zendesk to send an email on your behalf, it is recommended to establish an SPF record as part of your domain's DNS record.
+For Zendesk to send an email on your behalf, it is recommended to set up an SPF record as part of your domain's DNS record.
 SPF records are a listing that permits Zendesk to send an email as if Zendesk were you.
-For example, when an email arrives at another server from an IP outside of your domain, they run a quick check to make sure that you are aware of this and that you approve the process.
+For example, when an email arrives at another server from an IP address outside of your domain, the server runs a check to make sure that you approve the process.
 An SPF record asks the recipient server to lower their spam score for this transmission because you are aware and you want Zendesk to act on your behalf.

-Sometimes an email will arrive as expected at the inbox of one member of a company, but not at another.
-This can occur because there are cascading permissions and security settings within any server environment of a company.
+Sometimes an email arrives as expected in the inbox of one member of a company, but not for another member.
+This can occur because there are different permissions and security settings within any company's email server.
 For example, the likelihood of reaching the CEO is not the same as reaching somebody in the marketing department.
 Marketing departments typically expect unsolicited emails from a much wider variety of vendors and contacts.

-An alternative to having an SPF record is DKIM.
+An alternative to an SPF record is DKIM.
 This protocol performs a very similar role, except that it signs the outbound email with an encrypted key.
-The other half of that key is provided by your domain so when those keys match, the likelihood that the email will be accepted is greatly increased, as confidence in the email receipt is verifiable.
+The other half of that key is provided by your domain so when those keys match, the likelihood that the email will be accepted is greatly increased because the confidence in the email receipt is verifiable.

 Working with free online email services